What is Okonomiyaki? Sharing Our Okonomiyaki Experience

 Cooking Method Step-by-Step Guide

-2. Add Ingredients: Incorporate your choice of add-ins, such as prawns, squid, pork, or vegetables and mix thoroughly.
+- Add Ingredients: Incorporate your choice of add-ins, such as prawns, squid, pork, or vegetables, and mix thoroughly.

-6. Add Toppings: Once both sides are cooked, add Okonomiyaki sauce with a brush, followed by Japanese mayonnaise.
-Depending on your taste, add other toppings such as bonito flakes (katsuobushi) and dried seaweed (aonori).
+- Add Toppings: Once both sides are cooked, brush on Okonomiyaki sauce, pipe over Japanese mayonnaise, and finish with bonito flakes (katsuobushi) and dried seaweed (aonori).

 Traditional Hot Plate (Teppan) Cooking